christen-reinhart/24FA-COP-1220/P2/Assignment_P2.md

     }
 }

 Summary: 2D arrays are particularly useful for grid-like structures where elements are logically organized in rows and columns.
-Common use cases include: